Artalyta Suryani

 Artalyta Suryani, also known as Ayin (born February 19, 1962) is an Indonesian entrepreneur known for her involvement in the BLBI (Bantuan Likuiditas Bank Indonesia, Bank Indonesia Liquidity Support) prosecutor graft case.
 On July 29, 2008, Artalyta was found guilty by the Jakarta Corruption Court and sentenced to five years in prison for bribing Urip Tri Gunawan, chairman of the BLBI investigating prosecutor team, for 660,000 US dollar.
 The case also implicated a number of officials of the Attorney General's Office of Indonesia, resulting in their resignation or dismissal.

 Controversies

 Land dispute

-Siti Hartati Murdaya filed a lawsuit against Artalyta Suryani for illegally using the land in Buol Regency managed by Hartati's company PT Cipta Cakra Murdaya.
+Businesswoman Siti Hartati Murdaya filed a lawsuit against Artalyta Suryani for illegally using the land in Buol Regency managed by Hartati's company PT Cipta Cakra Murdaya.
 Artalyta countered this by claiming that PT Cipta Cakra Murdaya have had no operating license since 1999.
 Court proceedings revealed that while PT Cipta Cakra Murdaya was awarded the location permit in 1994 by the regent of Buol, the business permit was awarded in 2011 to PT Sonokeling Buana, while PT Cipta Cakra Murdaya was obstructed from obtaining the permits.